You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

 Rio Pitriscioni is the main river flowing in the area of Monte Nieddu, near San Teodoro – one of the most popular tourist destinations on the north eastern coast of Sardinia, famous for the stunning beaches, the nearby islands of Tavolara and Molara, and for its incredible nightlife and food scene.

-Crossing an area filled with rocky peaks, Rio Pitriscioni river passes through a canyon generating beautiful waterfalls and natural pools where it is an absolute pleasure to go for a swim – these certainly are among the most pleasant waterfalls in Sardinia.
+Crossing an area filled with rocky peaks, the Rio Pitriscioni river passes through a canyon, generating beautiful waterfalls and natural pools where it is an absolute pleasure to go for a swim.

 The best starting point from which you can reach Rio Pitriscioni waterfalls is San Teodoro.
 You will see that nearby there are a couple of hiking trails of varying length and difficulty that you can follow to get there.
-My favorite one is a circular hike of about 5.5 km in length, of moderate to hard difficulty and with an altitude gain of about 500 meters.
+My favorite one is a circular hike of about 5.5 km (3.4 miles) in length, of moderate to hard difficulty and with an altitude gain of about 500 meters (1,640 feet).

 Cascata di Mularza Noa

 Bolotana is the kind of place that nobody would ever consider visiting.
-But when, for some reason or the other, you go there, you realize you have been missing out.
-That’s certainly how I felt when I discovered the beautiful Mularza Noa waterfall, one of the prettiest waterfalls in Sardinia.
+But when, for some reason or another, you go there, you realize you have been missing out.
+That’s certainly how I felt when I discovered the beautiful Mularza Noa waterfall.

 This waterfall is found in a local natural park called Parco Pabude.
-Created by the Riu Biralotta river (also known as Ortachis river), which starts in the Ortachis Plateau just 700 meters away and flows in a volcanic area, it drops for about 18 meters and is completely scenic.
+Created by the Riu Biralotta river (also known as Ortachis river), which starts in the Ortachis Plateau just 700 meters (less than half a mile) away and flows through a volcanic area, it drops for about 18 meters (59 feet) and is completely scenic.

-Bolotana is at about 30 minutes drive from the Sardinian city of Nuoro, the main mountain outpost on the island.
-From there, it’s an easy 15 minutes drive to Parco Pabude and an extra 10 minutes walk to get to the bottom of the waterfall.
+Bolotana is a 30-minute drive from Nuoro, the main mountain outpost on the island.
+From there, it’s an easy 15-minute drive to Parco Pabude (one of the nicest parks in Sardinia) and an extra 10-minute walk to get to the bottom of the waterfall.
 The trail is well marked.

 Cascata di Triulintas in Martis